I didn’t have enough money in my account – what happens now?

 What are the DBS Filtering Rules for criminal check certificates?

 On the 29th May 2013 legislation came into force that removed certain old and minor conviction information, from the Exceptions Order of the Rehabilitation of Offenders Act.
 In practical terms this means that not all conviction information will be displayed on a Standard or Enhanced DBS Disclosure.
 These rules are described as the DBS Filtering Rules.

-- 11 years have passed since the date of the conviction; AND
+- 11 years have passed since the date of the conviction

 - Same rules apply as above however the elapsed time is reduced to 5.5 years

-- Convictions that resulted in a custodial sentence
+- All convictions that resulted in a custodial sentence, whether or not suspended

 More guidance can be found on the DBS website here.